nova3ris/Pearl-Loading-Bot/README.md

 - **Anti-AFK System**: Prevents the bot from being kicked for inactivity.
 - **Pathfinding**: Uses the `mineflayer-pathfinder` plugin to navigate the world.
 - **Command Handling**: Processes commands received via whisper messages from whitelisted users.
+- **Auto Reconnect**: If the bot gets disconnected it will automatically reconnect.

 ## Installation
 ### Requirements